-replacement groundwater work has the meaning given by clause 46.
+replacement groundwater work has the meaning given by clause 44 of this Plan.

 structural damage to an aquifer includes any permanent compaction of sediments within the groundwater sources, resulting from depressurisation or dewatering.

 top of the high bank of a river means, in relation to the location of a water supply work, the top of the highest bank on the side of the river where the work is located, unless otherwise determined by the Minister.